Enjoying our puzzle hints?

 Actually belongs to: HOMOPHONES OF WAYS TO COOK SOMETHING

-while 'Stu' could be a character's name, in this context it's a homophone of 'stew'
+while 'Stu' could be a character name, in this context it refers to a homophone of 'stew'

 Today's Tricky Traps — Red Herrings Explained